 Off-Policy Monte Carlo

-With off-policy methods you can disregard your learned policy altogether.
-The idea here is to evaluate your policy while following a different policy.
+The idea for off-policy methods is to evaluate your policy while following a different policy.
 This has obvious practical advantages for cases where you can observe other policies but are unable to try your own.
 Say you want to evaluate policy but can only observe a different policy .
 As long as every action taken under is also taken under you can still evaluate .
 Let’s see how this is possible.

 Let represent the probability of a complete episode occurring under policy and similarly let represent the probability of a complete episode occurring under policy .
 Also, let represent the reward observed after the first occurrence of .
 Then the value at state under policy can be estimated as